 Thirteen miles south is the larger city of Florence, which has several of its own attractions, including Honeyman Dunes, and nearby Sea Lion Caves.
 Florence is the larger of the two towns and has many lodging options and restaurants, and a seafood fish market that offers fresh fish at reasonable prices.

-Maximize Your Visit
+Tips for Maximizing Your Visit

 - Wear plenty of sunscreen, even on a cloudy day.
 Reflection from the water will cause you to burn quickly.